Phase Transitions in Planted k-Factor Recovery: Proof Overview

 \subsection{Alternating Circuits}

 For ease of visualization, we color the planted edges red and unplanted edges blue.
 Our starting point is the following key observation: for any $k$-factor $H$, the symmetric difference $H\Delta H^*$ forms an even graph with balanced red and blue degrees.
 Consequently, it can be decomposed into a union of disjoint \emph{alternating circuits} (cycles with possibly repeated edges whose edges alternate between red and blue) (see e.g.~\cite[Theorem 1]{kotzig1968moves} and \cite[Theorem 1]{pevzner1995dna}).
+See Figure~\ref{fig:alt.circuit} for an illustrative example of a difference graph and its corresponding alternating circuit for $k=2$.

 This decomposition allows us to enumerate $k$-factors according to their Hamming distance from $H^*$, as formalized in the following lemma. \begin{lemma}[Enumerating $k$-factors] For any $H^* \in \calH$ and any $0 \le t \le kn/2,$